patch-prolog

 Response shape

-The JSON is the v1 wire shape with one Tier-2 addition — an output field
+The JSON response shape carries one Tier-2 addition — an output field

 carrying anything the program wrote with write/1/writeln/1/nl/0 (an